hsnlab/escape/escape/doc/source/index.rst

 Installation
 ============

+The **install_dep.sh** script is responsible for managing the dependencies.
+It sets up the required sym-links, updates the related submodules and installs only the necessary packages regarding the given install parameters.

 As the core layers of ESCAPE relies on POX and written in Python there is no need for explicit compiling or installation.
-The required libraries and dependencies such as external databases and programs, system packages and the latest Python 2.7 interpreter are completely handled and installed by the main setup script: **install-dep.sh**
+The required libraries and dependencies such as external databases and programs, system packages and the latest Python 2.7 interpreter are completely handled and installed by the main setup script.

 The currently recommended Python version, in which the development and mostly the testing are performed, is the standard CPython **2.7.13**.